meuleman/epilogos-web/README.md

 $ npm run dev
 ```

-This will keep it running and rebuilding a development bundle until you type Cmd-C.
+This will keep it running and rebuilding a development bundle until you type Ctrl-C.

 ## Production